ConnectBox/wifi-test-framework/reports/reference.md

 e.g. a typical test scenario comparing device A against device B will run the test suite 20 times, ABABAB etc .
 This means that we increase the chance that localised changes to the test environment are reflected equally for both devices.

+# Client setup

+Tests are automated and use a battery of NanoPi/Pine64/OrangePi devices with either Atheros AR9721 or Ralink RT5370 802.11n USB adapters.
 The test involves clients downloading a 10MB file of completely random data from the ConnectBox webserver with the ConnectBox at a fixed distance from the clients.
 The test will be specifically crafted as line-of-site or with certain obstacles.

 # Throughput testing